john-git-uk/topology1/topology1_journal.md

           ansible_password: otua
           ansible_connection: local
 ~~~

 ## LDAP (Examples)
 LDAP enables users to log into Linux systems using a central database.
-It is not used for Cisco devices.
+It is by this topologies Cisco devices.
 ### Debian LDAP Client
 #### Packages:
 ~~~